 Simple English definitions for legal terms

-Read a random definition: hate speech
+Read a random definition: consent decree

 The Volcker Rule is a set of rules that aims to reduce risk in banking institutions by preventing them from engaging in risky investments.
 It has two main parts: prohibiting banks from making investments with their own funds and limiting their investments in hedge funds or private equity funds.
 The rule was created after the Global Financial Crisis to prevent the mixing of investment banking and commercial banking, which contributed to the crisis.
 The rule has faced criticism for limiting bank profits, but the Economic Growth, Regulatory Relief, and Consumer Protection Act of 2018 loosened some of its restrictions.
 Banks must comply with the rule by creating an internal compliance program, and larger banks have higher compliance requirements.